viniciussoaresti/whativelearned/programmingLanguages/typescript.md

 }

 type IDomesticAnimal =  IDog | ICat;
-// IDomesticAnimal =  IDog & ICat is also possible
+// IDomesticAnimal =  IDog & ICat definition is also possible
 ```

 You can read about an example of that [here](https://stackoverflow.com/questions/37688318/typescript-interface-possible-to-make-one-or-the-other-properties-required).